Kal Kissne Dekha: Music

 The music was composed by Sajid–Wajid, with lyrics by Sameer.
-The music has gotten good reviews.

 Production

 The film commenced shooting on 18 June 2008 in the University of the Witwatersrand in Johannesburg, South Africa.
 Durban, Cape Town, Stellenbosch (a town near Cape Town) and the University of Stellenbosch were the other locations.
 The prominent oaks in Stellenbosch can be clearly seen in many of the scenes.
 One of the dance numbers was shot in the university's library.

 In March 2009, it was announced that Azharuddin Mohammed Ismail and Rubina Ali, two of the child stars of Slumdog Millionaire (2008), were cast in Kal Kissne Dekha.